 Gross profit at Liggett of \$39,405 for the three months ended March 31, 1998 increased due primarily to the price increases discussed above.
-(See "Recent Developments in the Cigarette Industry - Pricing Activity".) Ìn 1998, Liggett's premium and discount brands contributed 36.1% and 63.9%, respectively, to the Company's overall gross profit.
+(See "Recent Developments in the Cigarette Industry - Pricing Activity".)
+In 1998, Liggett's premium and discount brands contributed 36.1% and 63.9%, respectively, to the Company's overall gross profit.
 Over the same period in 1997, Liggett's premium and discount brands contributed 38.5% and 61.5%, respectively, to total gross profit.
-As a percent of revenues (excluding federal excise taxes), gross profit at Liggett increased to 77.5% for the three months ended March 31, 1998 compared to 72.9% for the same period in 1997, with gross profit for the premium segment at 79.2% and 76.6%, respectively, in the first quarter of 1998 and 1997, respectively, and gross profit for the discount segment at 76.6% and 69.5% in 1998 and 1997, respectively.
+As a percent of revenues (excluding federal excise taxes), gross profit at Liggett increased to 77.5% for the three months ended March 31, 1998 segment at 79.2% and 76.6%, respectively, in the first quarter of 1998 and 1997, respectively, and gross profit for the discount segment at 76.6% and 69.5% in 1998 and 1997, respectively.
 This increase is the result of the March 1997, September 1997 and January 1998 list price increases and improved production variances.
 These increases were partially offset by increased tobacco costs at Liggett due to a reduction in the average discount available to the Company from leaf tobacco dealers on tobacco purchased under prior years' purchase commitments.